kuijjerlab/sponge/README.md

 ## Room for Improvement
 Room for improvement:
-- Add requirements.txt
-- Add tests
+- Add more and better tests

 To do:
 - Restructuring to download files in the beginning